NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ms.topic: conceptual
 ---

-# Install and manage packages with the dotnet CLI
+# Install and manage NuGet packages with the dotnet CLI

 You can use the dotnet CLI tool on Windows, MacOS, or Linux to easily install, uninstall, and update NuGet packages in .NET projects and solutions.
 This article describes the most common dotnet CLI commands for managing NuGet packages.